 Outside Play Stations—Different elements will be added to the outdoor environment during this time to encourage creative, imaginative dramatic play.
 Some examples include loose parts, dress up, baby dolls, building materials, sensory bins, magnetic builders, trains, cars and other well loved preschool items.

-Field Trips—We will take as many field trips as possible to local gardens, parks and outdoor spaces.
-Examples include: Botanical Gardens, Woodlands Gardens, Mulberry Fields, Lake Claire Land Trust, Hidden Cove Park, Oakhurst Gardens and more.
+Field Trips—We will take at least one field trip each month to local gardens, parks and outdoor spaces.
+Examples include: Botanical Gardens, Woodlands Garden, Mulberry Fields, Lake Claire Land Trust, Hidden Cove Park, Oakhurst Gardens and more.

 Sensory Activities—Attaching sensory information to a learning experience makes it more memorable, and focusing on the senses relaxes and quiets the mind and body.
 Sensory activities will be interwoven throughout the day.
-There is an ongoing sensory bin that will be rotated in the play space and a sensory table available for water, mud or creative play.
+There is a sensory table available for water, sand, mud or creative play.

-Extras — We will invite many community members to visit us such as musicians, farmers, firefighters and more.
-We will also fit these fun activities on a regular basis: cooking, nature walks, dramatic plays, guest presenters, puppet shows, games etc.
+Extras — We will invite community members to visit us such as musicians, farmers, firefighters, naturalists, arborists and more.
+We will also fit these fun activities on a regular basis: cooking, nature walks, guest, puppet shows, games etc.

 Group Singing and Storytelling—Part of every day, songs and stories are used in so many ways: to inspire, teach, set the mood, practice listening skills, bring a group together, and more.